Songs the World Will Never Hear Tour

-The Songs The World Will Never Hear Tour (subtitled Celebrating 20 years of FKN Hardcore Rock N Roll Nerding) is a concert tour by Australian musician and comedian Tim Minchin.
+The Songs the World Will Never Hear Tour (subtitled Celebrating 20 years of FKN Hardcore Rock n Roll Nerding) is a concert tour by Australian musician and comedian Tim Minchin.
 The tour is in celebration of Minchin's 20 year career following his breakout Edinburgh Fringe show in 2005, featuring songs from his musical comedy career, musicals Matilda and Groundhog Day and songs from his early song writing career.
-The title is reference to Minchin's song "Rock N Roll Nerd".
+The title is a reference to Minchin's song "Rock n Roll Nerd".